vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Focus and Clarity

-> 1. "Focus on what's important and let go of the rest."
+> 1. "Focus on what's important and let go of the rest." - Anonymous
 > 1. "Don’t let your emotions control you.
-Choose your battles with a clear mind and a calm heart."
+Choose your battles with a clear mind and a calm heart." - Anonymous
-> 1. "Small steps today, a better tomorrow."
+> 1. "Small steps today, a better tomorrow." - Anonymous
 > 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt
-> 1. "Choose your battles wisely because sometimes the price of victory is too high."
+> 1. "Choose your battles wisely because sometimes the price of victory is too high." - Anonymous
-> 1. "Life is too short to waste it on petty arguments."
+> 1. "Life is too short to waste it on petty arguments." - Anonymous

 ## Self-Belief and Confidence